hoanguyen77/OCT/README.md

 	<main>
 	<ul>
 <h2><li> Introduction </li></h2>
     <p>My website is the introduction about Per Scholas Cohort.
-There is a link so that everyone can easily to find out program in this course </p>
+There is a link so that everyone can easily to find out course as well as talented teacher in this course </p>

 <h2><li> How to get the course</li></h2>
 <ol>